-Note: the x axis will be reinstantiated with its default settings plus whatever is indicated in the Axis instance.
-So any prior manipulations of the axis are lost. setXrange(double[] range) Sets the range of the x axis.
-Get method available. setXtitle(String title) Sets the title of the x axis.
-Get method available. setXtype(Axis.Type type) Sets the type of the x axis based on the axis types available.
-LINEAR is type 0, LOG is type 1.
-Get method available. setXy(Ordered1dData[] xy) Sets the x and y values, passed as elements of an "array of arrays" of size two.
+setXaxis(Axis axis) Sets the x axis to the specified Axis instance.
+The x axis will be reinstantiated with its default settings plus whatever is indicated in the Axis instance.
+So any prior manipulations of the axis are lost. setXrange(double[] range) Sets the range of the x axis. setXtitle(String title) Sets the title of the x axis. setXtype(AxisConstants.Type type) Sets the type of the x axis based on the axis types available.
+LIN-EAR is type 0, LOG is type 1. setXy(Ordered1dData[] xy) Sets the x and y values, passed as elements of an "array of arrays" of size two.
 Get method available.
 Note that there is no setYx method! setXy(Ordered1dData x, Ordered1dData y) Sets the x and y values, passed as two separate arrays.
-Note there is no setYx method! setY(OrderedldData y) Sets the ordinate values.
+Note that there is no setYx method! setY(Ordered1dData y) Sets the ordinate values.
 Get method available.
 Note there is a getX method but not a setX method. shareXaxis(Axis axis) Removes the x axis and uses the given axis as a shared one.